Last Updated on by Admin LB

 - Aggrieved by the Order issued by the National Commission, the appeal petition may be filed before the Supreme Court of India within 30 days from the date of receipt of Orders.

 The Consumer Protection Act, 1986 aims at helping a consumer in getting quicker redressal of his complaints through specially established for a, instead of filing a suit in a civil court.
 No court fee is required to be paid for filing a complaint.
-One need not engage a lawyer for the purpose, and the consumer for a can evolve summary procedure in disposing of the complaints.
+One need not engage a lawyer for the purpose, and the consumer can evolve a summary procedure in disposing of the complaints.

 In a civil case, the plaintiff has to pay the substantial court fee, engage a lawyer and wait for a tremendously long time before he can hope for some relief.
 But after the enactment of

-The Consumer Protection Act, it provides redress to a consumer through a specially set up set of courts, which need not engage a lawyer and could expect much quicker relief.
+The Consumer Protection Act provides redress to a consumer through a specially set up set of courts, which need not engage a lawyer and could expect much quicker relief.
 No court fee had to be paid for filing a complaint, but the Consumer Protection (Amendment) Act, 2002 every complaint must be accompanied by such amount of court fee as may be prescribed.

 - Consumer Protection Act, 1986.